The Keatons

 | In January

-1917, Buster left the family act, and thus, his summers in Muskegon.
+1917, Buster left the family act, and as fate would have it, his

 |